MLeidel/Cvoc/README.md

 ### "command-line voice, c voice, curl voice"

 Cvoc is a console binary that produces text-to-speech audio files.
-It is written for Linux but could be easily modified for Windows.
+It is written for Linux.
 It requires an OpenAI authorization key set to an environment variable called __GPTKEY__.
 Cvoc uses the OpenAI audio.speech API with several speech parameters